mrsonne/hubit/examples/wall/README.md

 ## Example calculations
 The purpose of the examples are summarized below.
-A more thorough description can be found in the documentation in the individual files.

-To run an example run the script from the project root for example `python3 -m examples.wall.run_queries`

-In all of the example you can toggle the multi-processing flag to see the preformance difference with and witout multi-processing.
+To run an example run the script from the project root for example `python3 -m examples.wall.run_queries`.
+In some of the example you can toggle the multi-processing flag to see the preformance difference with and without multi-processing.

 ### `run_render.py`
-To get a graphical overview of a model `hubit`' can render the model if Graphviz is installed.
-The wall model is shown below
+To get a graphical overview of a `hubit` model the model can be rendered if Graphviz is installed.
+The wall model is illustrated below

 ![](https://github.com/mrsonne/hubit/blob/develop/examples/wall/images/model_wall.png "Wall model")